 Finding a Top Financial Advisor Firm in Omaha, Nebraska

 With so many firms vying for your business, finding the right financial advisor can be a challenge.
-SmartAsset has simplified your search by determining the top financial advisor firms in Omaha after dozens of hours of research into the city’s numerous firms.
+SmartAsset has simplified your search by determining the top financial advisor firms in Omaha.
 Below, we lay out our findings about these firms and what differentiates them from one another.
-If you would like more guidance in your search for an advisor, SmartAsset’s financial advisor matching tool can pair you with financial advisors in your area.
+If you would like more guidance in your search for an advisor, SmartAsset’s financial advisor matching tool can pair you with financial advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Avior Wealth Management, LLC Find an Advisor||$2,314,418,882||No set account minimum|| || |

 |2||Lutz Financial Find an Advisor||$1,818,535,232||No set account minimum|| || |

 Minimum AssetsNo set account minimum

 |3||Walnut Private Equity Partners, LLC Find an Advisor||$111,746,243||$1,000,000|| || |

 |4||HUB Investment Advisors, Inc. Find an Advisor||$1,311,585,125||$250,000|| || |

 |5||Cambridge Advisors, Inc. Find an Advisor||$621,580,369||$500,000|| || |